-- Coat, dress shirt, and traditional tie (sport coat and dress pants or suit). - Dress shoes and socks must be worn. - No hats, bandanas, or headwear of any kind are allowed inside.
+- Dress shoes and socks must be worn. - No hats, bandanas, or headwear of any kind are allowed inside.
 Bandanas and head wraps are never allowed. - No pierced body parts or tattoos are to be visible.

 These dress regulations apply to the following activities: